 Product designers make things.
 We use woodworking tools, steel fabrication methods, ceramic and plastics molding, and other hand skills alongside high-tech 3-D rendering, cutting, and printing.
 You will gain skills to help transform your ideas into reality.

 Expand your horizons with a Portland-based internship.
 Learn how to develop your portfolio and job-seeking skills with our Student Services Hub.
 Develop your leadership and communication skills by joining one of our student organizations.

 Visiting the UO is one of the best ways to learn about us.
 Participate in UO's campus visit programs—Duck Days in the spring or Duck Preview in the fall—to tour facilities, see campus, and meet with faculty members or schedule a tour anytime.
-For those who wish to pursue advanced study, the master's degree in Sports Product Design are offered at the University of Oregon's Portland location, and BFA students complete their final year of the program in Portland.
+For those who wish to pursue advanced study, the master's degree in Sports Product Design is offered at the University of Oregon's Portland location, and BFA students complete their final year of the program in Portland.

 The Student Experience

 Sustainable City Year and Product Design programs partner on Portland’s TriMet project